richkylet/richkylet.github.io/_posts/2016-8-10-Analysis-Tools.md

 ### Basic signal processing (DFT using FFT in python): `signalProcessingExamples.py`

 Here, I'm simply demonstrating how to take a 1D FFT with proper normalization of a time-domain signal.
-Also shown are examples for calculating the power density spectrum using the method of periodogram and Welch's method.
+Also shown are examples for calculating the power spectral density (PSD) using the method of periodogram and Welch's method.
 Results are shown for a clean, original sinusoidal signal (blue) and the orginal signal with zero-sum, random noise added to it (red).

 ![]({{site.baseurl}}https://github.com/richkylet/analysis-tools/blob/gh-pages/images/signalProcessPic.jpeg?raw=true)